 There is a thriving population of quail and turkey on the ranch.
 During the past several quail seasons, it was not unusual to see 15-20 coveys of quail in a morning of hunting over dogs.
 The quail habitat on the ranch has been acutely managed with brush clearing, aerating, controlled burning, and predator control in order to create a sustainable quail population that reproduces large numbers year in and year out.
 The dove hunting is second to none in this area.
 Scattered throughout the ranch, there are 3 cultivated food plots, totaling 40 + acres, each of these has been planted in brown top millet, maize, and sunflowers for the past 14 years, creating a major flyway for doves.

 Improvements: The property is high game fenced with galvanized tight-lock fencing.
-There are 4 high fenced DMP pens, each 5 acres in size.
+There is a 5-acre high fenced DMP pen.
 There are 10 executive hunting blinds, 10 free choice Outback protein feeders, and 10 Outback corn spin feeders.
 There is single phase electricity on the property, and 3-phase electricity within 1/2 mile of the ranch.
 There are several high hills tops which would make great homesites that offer 360 degree views for miles and is surrounded by old growth bull mesquites.

 Minerals: The owner does not own any minerals.
-There are is no production on the ranch.
+There is no production on the ranch.

 Terms: Cash at Closing.